alongalperin/chartjs-barchart-filter/README.md

 jsFiddle https://jsfiddle.net/ze7xwnLv/1/
 <img src="images/2.gif" width="500" height="350" />

+# Usage
+  Place you data, labels and colors (not mandatory) using the globalData, globalLabels and globalColors variables.

+# Explanation
 Explanation regarding the solution:
 *A.* First I place all the data in global variables.
 We have 4 lists: